-The effect of the war was also felt at home.
-C.E.W.
-J. Australian pictures in Trove.
+Sources and further reading: C.E.W.
+Australian pictures in Trove.
 Picture Australia has been absorbed into Trove.

 The National Archives holds records about service in the Australian defence forces from Federation in 1901.
-Find out how to access the records we hold relating to service with the: Australian Army (Army) Royal Australian Navy (RAN) Royal Australian Air Force (RAAF) We also hold other records relating to wartime service, including: civilian servicecourts-martial filesmerchant navymunitions workerssoldier settlementveterans’ case fileswar gratuities Under the Archives Act, you have a right of access to Commonwealth government records that are in the open access period.
-For wider research, you may also want to consult the Archives records about defence administration and policy or unit, operational and administrative records held by the Australian War Memorial.
+Find out how to access the records we hold relating to service with the: Australian Army (Army) Royal Australian Navy (RAN) Royal Australian Air Force (RAAF) We also hold other records relating to wartime service, including: civilian servicecourts-martial filesmerchant navymunitions workerssoldier settlementveterans’ case fileswar gratuities.
 National Archives of Australia and Archives NZ.